Black vine weevil (Otiorhynchus sulcatus)

 Management-chemical control: HOME USE

 Controls adults only.
 Maximum control is achieved only if applied at night, when weevils feed.
+Control is usually poor when applied by day or on cold or windy nights.

 - pyrethrins-Some formulations are OMRI-listed for organic use.